spotlightpa/poor-richard/README.md

 A static site for [Spotlight PA](https://www.spotlightpa.org) hosted by [Netlify](https://www.netlify.com/).

 All content copyright Spotlight PA.
 Code available under the MIT license.
+Photos used with permission as indicated.

 ## Usage
 - Install [Hugo](https://gohugo.io/) and Yarn